 In the Hindu religion, pork is not prohibited.
 Some feed on it once in a while because it’s not that easily available in most places that they live.
 The type of pork that is present is believed not to be that good for human consumption.
 In addition, those that consume it more often are the low caste ones.

-In continuation, places that Hindus stay are always occupied with Muslims and since their brothers do not consume, they would always keep off from pork eating habit to not offend them.
+In continuation, places that Hindus stay are always occupied with Muslims and since their brothers do not consume, they would always keep off from pork eating habits to not offend them.
 Likewise, Muslims eat beef privately to avoid offending Hindus.
 This is because Hindus do not consume beef completely.

 When you look at their scriptures they do not at all cost prohibit the consumption of anything apart from beef, they would always come up with strong suggestions with specific reasons for such.